The number of ends of critical branching random walks: Abstract

 \section{Abstract}

-We investigate the number of topological ends of the trace of branching random walk (BRW) on a graph, showing that in many symmetric cases there are infinitely many ends.
-We then describe some BRWs which have just one end, and conclude with some open problems.
+We investigate the number of topological ends of the trace of branching random walk (BRW) on a graph, giving a sufficient condition for the trace to have infinitely many ends.
+We then describe some interesting examples of non-symmetric BRWs with just one end.